nicolasdanelon/UnofficialDocs/source/basic_concepts.rst

 editor and looking around in this guide, and everything will fall into place at some point.

-Sublime Text undeniably is a versatile tool for programmers, but you don't need to be one to use it, or even to configure it to make it the perfect tool for your writing.
+Sublime Text is certainly a versatile tool for programmers, but you don't need to be one to use it, or even to configure it to make it the perfect tool for your writing.
 If you're a hacker, however, you are about to spend the remainder of your day playing around with this editor.